-In January and February there is usually very light to no rains.
-At this period, the famous great migration (thousands of wildebeest, zebra and gazelle) are in South East Serengeti/North west Ngorongoro.
+In January and February, there is usually very light to no rains.
+At this period, the famous great migration (thousands of wildebeest, zebra, and gazelle) are in South East Serengeti/Northwest Ngorongoro.
 Lots of young ones are born making it one of the best times to see predators hunting.
-Cheetahs, prides of lions, big clans of hyenas, jackals, vultures and other carnivorous animals are in the area taking advantage of this grace period.
+Cheetahs, the pride of lions, big clans of hyenas, jackals, vultures, and other carnivorous animals are in the area taking advantage of this grace period.
 You can spend at least 3 to 4 nights in Ndutu (a very special place where off-road driving is permitted) to see these adventures.

-After months of eating nutricious grass, soon the grass will turn dry and there will be not water to drink.
+After months of eating nutritious grass, soon the grass will turn dry and there will be no water to drink.
 This is the time the herds of wildebeest set off, crossing the central Serengeti all the way to the western part of the Serengeti.
-Lying on the shores of Lake Victoria, the Western Serengeti remains green a little longer that the central and southern part.
+Lying on the shores of Lake Victoria, the Western Serengeti remains green a little longer than the central and southern parts.

 May and June

 In the central and western part of the Serengeti, the herds are getting ready for the toughest part of their journey: the river crossings.
 The wildebeest and zebra grow into huge herds before crossing the dangerous Grumeti River, full of crocodiles, to continue their journey north.
 The big cats are also around killing more than what they can eat and hence abandoning lots of carcasses that are consumed by the scavengers.
 This is also the time of year when the mating season starts.